 Mr. McDonald has not been paid a salary to date and has agreed that he will not receive a salary until August 1, 1999.
-Mr. McDonald and Mr. Menell have agreed to enter into employment agreements with us.
-The agreements will each extend for a one-year term, provide for a monthly salary of \$10,000 and three months' severance pay if we terminate them without cause following a change in control of Perficient.
+Mr. McDonald and Mr. Menell have employment agreements that each extend for a one-year term, provide for a monthly salary of \$10,000 and three months' severance pay if we terminate them without cause following a change in control of Perficient.
 Additionally, Mr. McDonald and Mr. Menell have agreed to refrain from competing with us for a period of two years following the termination of their employment.